Agnes (name)

-It was the name of a popular Christian saint, Agnes of Rome, which encouraged its wide use.
-Agnes was the third most popular name for women in the English speaking world for more than 400 years.
-Its medieval pronunciation was Annis, and its usage and many of its forms coincided with the equally popular name Anna, related in medieval and Elizabethan times to Agnes, though Anne/Ann/Anna are derived from the Hebrew Hannah ('God favored me') rather than the Greek.
-It remained a widely used name throughout the 1960s in the United States.
-It was last ranked among the top 1,000 names for American baby girls during that decade.
+It was the name of a popular Christian saint, Agnes of Rome, a fact which encouraged its wide use.
+"Agnes" was the third-most popular name for women in the English-speaking world for more than 400 years.
+The traditional Welsh variant or diminutive is Nesta.
+Its medieval English pronunciation was Annis, and this and many other of its forms coincided with the equally popular name "Anna" (incl.
+Anne and Ann) which has a different origin, derived from the Hebrew 'Hannah" ('God favored me') rather than from the Greek.
+Agnes remained a widely used name throughout the 1960s in the United States, and last ranked among the top 1,000 names for American baby girls during that decade.

-The peak of its popularity was between 1900 and 1920, when it was among the top fifty given names for American girls.
+The peak of Agnes' popularity came between 1900 and 1920, when it was among the top fifty given names for American girls.
 Agnieszka was the sixth-most popular name for girls born in Poland in 2007, having risen as high as third place in Sweden and Poland in 2006.
-It was also ranked among the top one hundred names for baby girls born in Hungary in 2005.
-Neža, a Slovene shortened variant of the name, was ranked among the top ten names for baby girls born in Slovenia in 2008.
-French forms Inès and Ines were both ranked among the top ten names for girls born in Brussels, Belgium in 2008.
+It also ranked among the top one hundred names for baby girls born in Hungary in 2005.
+Neža, a Slovene shortened variant of the name, ranked among the top ten names for baby girls born in Slovenia in 2008.
+The French forms Inès and Ines both ranked among the top ten names for girls born in Brussels, Belgium in 2008.